 Most companies set out to measure AI ROI in one way:

-- Short-term financial return (an amount of percent of money saved or made)
+- Short-term financial return (an amount of money saved or made)

 While this approach can be helpful if measurements are established well from the start, it is woefully incomplete.

-Artificial intelligence requires a firm understanding of strategic advantage, of how AI capabilities and improvements in data infrastructure, teams, and skills can be improved.
+Artificial intelligence requires a firm understanding of strategic advantage, of how AI capabilities (data infrastructure, teams, and skills) can be improved.